 Homer and Ned become bounty hunters and Ned discovers he must go after his own partner.
 Meanwhile, Marge gets a job as an erotic baker.

-He Who Fights Monster: Homer blames Flanders for not succumbing to this trope and be as dirty as the bounty they hunt.
+- He Who Fights Monsters: Homer blames Flanders for not succumbing to this trope and be as dirty as the bounty they hunt.

 - The bounty hunter sent after Homer for bail-jumping became a bounty hunter because Homer suggested it.

 - Alcohol was banned at St. Patrick's Day to stop the townsfolk from going on a drunken riot.
 Without the alcohol Springfield's Protestant and Catholic Irish groups are sober enough to remember they hate each other and cause a 'sober' riot.

 - New Job Episode: For both Marge and Homer (with Flanders tagging along with the latter).